Category Archives: Poetry

 Auden and Britten

-Alfred, Lord Tennyson’s Charge of the Light Brigade, 1854
+Alfred, Lord Tennyson’s Charge Of The Light Brigade (1854)

 It’s 25th October 1854, and the Battle of Balaclava, one of the pivotal battles of the Crimean War, is in full flow.
 Lord Raglan, commander of the British forces, has sent a message ordering the approximately 600 horsemen of the British light cavalry (the “Light Brigade”) to pursue and harry a retreating Russian artillery battery.
 Disastrously, however, due to a miscommunication in the chain of command, the Light Brigade is instead sent on a frontal assault against a different artillery battery, one very much well-prepared and defended.